iaguera/o11n-deploy-maven-plugin/README.md

 - **o11nConfigServicePassword**: Password of the provided `o11nConfigServiceUser`. **Required if `o11nRestartService` was set to `true`**.
 - **o11nDeletePackage**: If set to `true` this option will delete all of the plug-ins packages before installing the new plug-in. *Note*: any changes done to the plug-in workflows and not synced with the packages in the plug-in bundle will be lost!
 The Orchestrator API option `deletePackageKeepingShared` is used internally for safety.
 - **o11nPackageName**: The package name of the plug-in package to be deleted. **Required if `o11nDeletePackage` was set to `true`**. *Note*: this is the package name as specified in the `pkg-name` attribute of the `dunes-meta-inf.xml` file.
 If the package is not found on the server the goal execution will continue but a warning will be logged.
+- **o11nWaitForPendingChanges**: If set to `true` this option will make this Mojo wait up to 240 seconds till the pending configuration changes have been applied.
+Note*: this option will only be processed if `o11nRestartService` is set to `true`.
 - **o11nPluginFilePath**: Path to the plug-in file that should be installed.
 Defaults to `${project.build.directory}`.
 The filename will be taken from the configured *o11nPluginFileName*.
 - **o11nPluginFileName**: The plug-in filename of the plug-in that should be installed omitting any file extension.
 Defaults to `${project.build.finalName}`.
 The extension will be taken from the configured *o11nPluginType*.